Product comparison · · 10 min read

 Pricing

 Socket.io is free to use for open-source projects.
-For enterprise use, additional features like premium support, additional hosting options, and scaling services are available, with custom pricing upon request.
+For enterprise use, additional features such as premium support, additional hosting options, and scaling services are available, with custom pricing upon request.

 Pros